entropi-hk/surge-rule-sets/README.md

 ## Rulesets

 **These RULE-SETs contain Apple's APN server IPs v4 & v6, we recommend using the DIRECT policy. macOS and iOS versions available.
-Ensure you select 'No Resolve' for iOS version to prevent DNS resolution.**
+Rule's already have 'No Resolve' set for the IPs.**
 - [apple-apns-ios.txt](rule-sets/apple-apns-ios.txt?raw=1)
 - [apple-apns-macos.txt](rule-sets/apple-apns-macos.txt?raw=1)